When you're arrested

 Your rights when being questioned

 The police may question you about the crime you’re suspected of - this will be recorded.
-You don’t have to answer the questions but there could be consequences if you don’t.
+You do not have to answer the questions but there could be consequences if you do not.
 The police must explain this to you by reading you the police caution: